KieferSivitz/vue-gh-pages/README.md

     npm run deploy

-This will create an optimized production build of your project ready for github pages
+This will create an optimized production build of your project ready for github pages.

 ### Step 6: Finally, if this is your first commit to gh-pages, go to your repository's settings on github, scroll down to the gh-pages section and change the source to:

     master branch /docs folder

+### If you get any errors about filename lengths, run the following command:

+    git config --system core.longpaths true

+This may happen as a result of node_modules filenames being overly verbose.

 That's it!